yubrajbhoi/termux-python/Doc/library/ctypes.rst

    with a call to the ``free(void *)``, it is important that you use the function in the same library that allocated the memory.

+   .. availability:: Windows

 .. function:: FormatError([code])

-   Windows only: Returns a textual description of the error code *code*.
+   Returns a textual description of the error code *code*.
 If no error code is specified, the last error code is used by calling the Windows api function GetLastError.

+   .. availability:: Windows

 .. function:: GetLastError()

-   Windows only: Returns the last error code set by Windows in the calling thread.
+   Returns the last error code set by Windows in the calling thread.
    This function calls the Windows ``GetLastError()`` function directly, it does not return the ctypes-private copy of the error code.

+   .. availability:: Windows

 .. function:: get_errno()